humanwhocodes/momoa/README.md

 ### Why are the source files in ESM and the test files are in CommonJS?

 Unfortunately, Node.js still doesn't natively support ECMAScript Modules (ESM) and everyone generally expects npm packages to export things via CommonJS.
 As such, the source files are built (using Rollup) into a CommonJS package before publishing.
 To ensure that the published API is working correctly, it makes sense to write the tests in CommonJS and to pull in what would be the published package API.

+### Is it safe to use this package in production?

+No. Absolutely not.
+This package is still very much experimental and won't be undergoing a lot of maintenance and development until my health improves.
+I'm sharing it primarily as an educational tool rather than something to depend on in your production environment.